jrdeslippe/perfportsite/docs/facilities/tools.md

   collected and analysis produced by use of these tools can help the user to find answers to two fundamental programming questions: _How fast is my program running?_ and _How can I make it run faster?_
+- [HPCToolkit](http://hpctoolkit.org/): HPCToolkit is an integrated suite of tools for measurement and analysis of program performance on computers ranging from multicore desktop systems to the nation's largest supercomputers.
+By using statistical sampling of timers and hardware performance counters, HPCToolkit collects accurate measurements of a program's work, resource consumption, and inefficiency and attributes them to the full calling context in which they occur.
+HPCToolkit works with multilingual, fully optimized applications that are statically or dynamically linked.
 - [Intel Advisor](https://software.intel.com/en-us/intel-advisor-xe):
   Intel Advisor is used early in the process of adding vectorization into your code, or while converting parts of a serial program to a parallel